 "This additional funding for on-the-ground action in communities is a great start while longer-term strategies come to fruition.
-We support the recent Coalition and the ALP's commitment to funding the development of a vaccine to prevent the disease, and we are pleased this on-the-ground work can begin soon to prevent new cases and treat existing cases of RHD in Australia."
+We support the recent commitment by government to funding the development of a vaccine to prevent the disease in years to come, and we are pleased this on-the-ground commitment by Labor has been made so new cases can be prevented and existing cases can be treated more quickly."